DIVERGE

 The Eminem vs. Meta lawsuit reignites the debate surrounding platform accountability for copyrighted content.
 This case appears to allege direct infringement by Meta's own features and a failure to address prior complaints.

-Hidden Risks in Brand Deals (Part II): Clauses That Undercut Your Leverage
+Hidden Legal Risks in Your Brand Deals (Part III)

 Eminem vs. Meta Lawsuit: Understanding Music Copyright in the Digital Age (Part I)